If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 Musicians, want to learn how to better your guitar skills?

 Look no further!
-This reddit has thousands of members looking to achieve that same goal.
+This Reddit has thousands of members looking to achieve that same goal.

-Through daily practice, learning new tips & tricks from this subreddit, you could become a pretty decent guitar player!
+Through daily practice, and learning new tips & tricks from this subreddit, you could become a pretty decent guitar player!

 r/boostcollective